WKU Admissions Timeline

 - Sign up for a meal plan.

-- Accept all scholarships and financial aid by May 1, which is the national deadline for accepting all offers.
+- Accept all scholarships before May 1, which is the national deadline for accepting all offers.

 - Enjoy your last month of high school!